Zinggi/RAnimation/README.md

 # RAnimation

-An animation library for React.
+An animation library made for React.

 ## Demo